vweevers/lento/readme.md

 - `highWaterMark`: number, default 0
 - `rowFormat`: string, one of `object` (default) or `array`.

 The `pageSize` specifies the maximum number of rows per page.
 Presto may return less per page.
 If Presto returns more rows than `pageSize`, the surplus is buffered and the stream will not make another HTTP request to Presto until fully drained.
-Note that Presto retains finished queries for 15 minutes.
+Note that if the (remainder of) rows fit in Presto's buffers, Presto will not block (until another HTTP request is made) but instead go into the `FINISHED` state after which you have 15 minutes (by default) to fetch the remaining results.
 If `pageSize` is <= 0 the stream emits pages as returned by Presto, without slicing them up.

 The `highWaterMark` specifies how many pages to fetch preemptively.
 The maximum numbers of rows held in memory is approximately `(highWaterMark || 1) * pageSize`, plus any surplus from the last HTTP request.
 Because Presto can return thousands of rows per request, the default `highWaterMark` is 0 so that we *don't* preemptively fetch and only hold the number of rows contained in the last HTTP request.

 If you care more about throughput, you can opt to increase `highWaterMark`.
-This can also help if you notice Presto going into `BLOCKING` state because you're not reading fast enough.
 Additionally you can increase `pageSize` if processing time is minimal or if you don't mind blocking the rest of your app while processing a page.

 For tuning the Presto side of things, use [`set()`](#set).